JeroenVdb/homebridge-daikin-cloud/README.md

 # Homebridge Daikin Cloud plugin

-This Homebrige plugin connects to the Daikin Cloud and loads all your devices.
+This Homebrige plugin connects to the Daikin Cloud and loads all your devices to be controled via Homebridge and Homekit.

 The plugin supports some very basic airco manipulations:
 - Current room temperature